bookio/client/docs/howto-add-new-language.md

 Call a friend that is native to the translated language.
 Let him/her run the client and make sure everything is clear.

 You can force the browser to show any language, use URL and add "?lang='language code'".
-Sample: http://www.bookio.com/booker/?lang=hu (this will start the client with Hungarian as the chosen language.
+Sample: http://www.bookio.com/booker/?lang=hu (this will start the client with Hungarian as the chosen language)

 >Nerdy facts: i18n = internationalization, 18 letters between 'i' and 'n'